Get rid of your IBS for good

 Citrus fruits – lemons, limes, oranges and grapefruits seem to worsen IBS in some sufferers

-Apart from hypnotherapy, what else can I do to help IBS?
+Apart from hypnotherapy, what else can I do to help

-Drink six to eight small glasses of fluid every day – try to avoid caffeine and fizzy drinks, although unless you are very sensitive to caffeine, the odd cup of coffee now and then won’t be a disaster.
+Drink six to eight small glasses of fluid every day.
+Avoid caffeine and fizzy drinks, although unless you are very sensitive to caffeine, the odd cup of coffee now and then won’t be a disaster.

-Avoid artificial sweeteners such as sorbitol – sugar free mints and gum often contain these
+Avoid artificial sweeteners such as sorbitol.
+Sugar free mints and gum often contain these

 Avoid excessive alcohol.